 We spend time considering the changes in the natural order of things in the world around us.
 The changing of the weather, the trees, the animals, our gardens.
 These are all very real, tangible things that deeply engage children as they experience them in the here and now.
 Becoming curious and wondering come from observing every day things.

 We use the natural flow of the seasons in a child's life to fully engage their sense of wonder about our cultures, our similarities, our differences and to reflect on family, friends, and the greater world beyond our classroom walls.
-We celebrate festivals and traditions that we share with our own families and some that may be new to us, but familiar to the people's lives we touch.
+We celebrate festivals and traditions that we share with our own families and some that may be new to us, but familiar to the people's lives we are touched by.
 In this way, we honor all people of our shared world, and our place in it.

-Materials: We provide high quality materials including wool yarn, wool roving, watercolors, beeswax crayons, homemade paste, wood, glass, and much more.
+Materials: We provide high quality materials including clay, wool yarn, wool roving, watercolors, beeswax crayons, homemade paste, wood, glass, and much more.
 We often incorporate materials found in nature into our creations.
 Mud, sticks, rocks, feathers....the possibilities are endless.

 Process art: Art materials are presented as an exploration process to be enjoyed, not dictated.
 We rarely do "crafts".
 We try very hard to be mindful of the materials that we are presenting, and the expectations beforehand, to ensure each child is able to freely explore in their own way.